|

 1.

-Refer to that the ignition switch is "LOCK" (OFF) when connecting or disconnecting M.U.T.-III.
+caution Refer to that the ignition switch is "LOCK" (OFF) when connecting or disconnecting M.U.T.-III.

 Connect the M.U.T.-III to the diagnosis connector (Refer to GROUP 00, Diagnosis Function).
-2.Read (and write down) all displayed diagnosis codes (Refer to ).

-If battery power supply has been shut down by the collision, the M.U.T.-III cannot communicate with the SRS-ECU.
+note If battery power supply has been shut down by the collision, the M.U.T.-III cannot communicate with the SRS-ECU.
 Check and, repair if necessary, the instrument panel wiring harness before the next job.

 3.Use the M.U.T.-III to read the data list (how long trouble(s) have continued and how often memory have been erased).